Our gemological scholarship program for 2017 is now open for applications!

 For more details about our organization, please view the following organizational documents. (.pdf files)

-Voting membership is available to anyone holding an acceptable credential of G.G. or FGA.
+Voting Membership is available to anyone holding an acceptable credential from the Gemological Institute of America, Gemmological Association of Great Britain, Canadian Gemmological Association, or other school of gemology as approved by the Board of Directors.
 Non-voting memberships are available to others as either Associates, Students, or Affiliates.

 The Accredited Gemologists Association (AGA) slate of officers and board members:

 Board of Governors

 Special Advisor to the AGA Board : Antoinette Matlins, PG, FGA